chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

-If your work will require committing any third-party code that you are not developing yourself (or code that you've developed as a standalone package), alert the chapel-developers_ mailing list of this as, presently, such code packages must be approved by Cray leadership before being committed.
+If your work will require committing any third-party code that you are not developing yourself (or code that you've developed as a standalone package), alert the chapel-developers_ mailing list of this as, presently, such code packages must be approved by our lawyers before being committed.

 Here are some guiding questions to determine whether a third-party package you rely on should be committed to the chapel repository: